flofriday/constant-eval-kotlin-plugin/README.md

 constants evaluated should be semantically equal.
 This means that if we run the optimized program and an unoptimized version we won't see any difference.
 While we can use that to see if there are wrong evaluations, we cannot tell if the optimized program was really optimized.
-(Well technically it should be faster, because that's the point of the optimization but measuring timings can also be tricky).
+(Well technically it should be faster because that's the point of the optimization but measuring timings can also be tricky).

 Instead, I decided that every testcase contains two programs, one with some constants to evaluate and another one where I evaluated them by hand.
 The first program will be compiled with my plugin enabled while the second uses the default compiler.
-After the compiler ran both programs should be equal, so I dump the IR of both programs and compare if the dump is equal.
+After the compiler ran, both programs should be equal, so I dump the IR of both programs and compare if the dump is equal.

 ![Testing Pipeline](testing-pipeline.png)